119thomas/Location-Based-Chatroom/README.md

 <img src="https://github.com/119thomas/Location-Based-Chatroom/blob/master/screenshots/sideMenu.png" width=35% height=35%>

 <h1>Send messages with others</h1>
 After you join a chatroom, start connecting with others.
-Share about how you think you did on an exam or maybe just have a relaxing conversation with others.
+Share about how you think you did on an exam or maybe just have a relaxing conversation with people.

 <img src="https://github.com/119thomas/Location-Based-Chatroom/blob/master/screenshots/chatroom.png" width=35% height=35%>

+All messages were stored using Firebase and chatnames/profile settings were kept with Swift's Core Data.